wp-plugins/easy-testimonials/readme.txt

 == Description ==

 Easy Testimonials is an easy-to-use plugin that allows users to add Testimonials to the sidebar, as a widget, or to embed them into a Page or Post using the shortcode.
 The Easy Testimonials plugin also allows you to insert a list of all Testimonials or output a Random Testimonial.
-Easy Testimonials allows you to include an image with each testmionial - this is a great feature for adding a photo of the testimonial author.
+Easy Testimonials allows you to include an image with each testimonial - this is a great feature for adding a photo of the testimonial author.

-= Easy Tesimonials is a great plugin for: =
+= Easy Testimonials is a great plugin for: =
-* Adding a Random Testimonial To Your Sidebar
+* Adding a Random Testimonial to Your Sidebar
-* Adding a Random Testimonial To Your Page
+* Adding a Random Testimonial to Your Page
 * Outputting a List of Testimonials
 * Displaying an Image with a Testimonial
-* Custom Options Allow You To Link Your Testimonials To A Custom Page, Such As A Product Page
+* Custom Options Allow You to Link Your Testimonials to a Custom Page, Such As a Product Page
 * Its easy to use interface allows you to manage, edit, create, and delete Testimonials with no new knowledge

 Easy Testimonials includes options to set the URL of the Read More Link, whether or not to display the Testimonial Image, and more!
-You can set the URL of the Testimonials read more link for many purposes - such as directing visitors to the product info page that the testimonial is about.
+You can set the URL of the Testimonials read more links for many purposes - such as directing visitors to the product info page that the testimonial is about.
 Showing an Image next to a Testimonial is a great tool!

-= Why Do I Need Testimonials On My Website? =
+= Why Do I Need Testimonials on My Website? =

 Testimonials are a great thing to add to your website, for many reasons.